GravitywellUK/awesome-gravitywell/docs/pages/developers/getting-started-continued.md

 layout: article
 title: Getting started continued
 permalink: /developers/getting-started-continued/
+next:
+  title: Software versions
+  url: /developers/software-versions/
 ---

 At this point, you should have already followed the Getting Started guide for your specific device.
 Now we are going to go through the generic guide for getting setup.

-## GitHub
+## 1. GitHub

-Assuming that you have a GitHub account, follow the instructions bellow to authorize your device with your GitHub account.
+Assuming that you have a GitHub account, follow the instructions below to authorize your device with your GitHub account.

 Open Terminal and perform the following commands,